How the “Real Japan” Offers Healing to Depleted Individuals

 Affordability is one such metric.
 Housing has been my biggest financial “win” in the inaka.
 I was able to find a house with a $0 price tag for myself, and I’m not a unicorn.
 I know two other people who have found free housing, and many who have incredibly low rent.
 The affordability of shelter is unmatched, especially when compared to the skyrocketing housing prices in North America.

-But more than that, when money isn’t a worry, doors open.
-The freedom to invest in hobbies, get in touch with spirituality, or lead a simpler life is within reach for driven and creative individuals in the Japanese countryside.
+But more than that, when money isn’t a worry, doors open in your lifestyle options.
+You gain the freedom to invest in hobbies, get in touch with spirituality, or just lead a simple life.
+This is within reach for driven and creative individuals in the Japanese countryside.

 A Life in Nature